percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option:: --backup

-   Make a backup and place it in :option:`xtrabackup --target-dir`.
+   Make a backup and place it in :option:`--target-dir`.
 See :ref:`Creating a backup <creating_a_backup>`.

 .. option:: --binlog-info